Article ID: kb00360Last Modified: 14-Apr-2026

 • Understand whether application-consistent backups are required

-Refer to the following KB article for detailed information on the required permissions.
+Refer to the following KB article for detailed information about the required permissions.

 Step 1: Configure QEMU Guest Agent